wallaby-rails/wallaby-rails/docs/api-references/controller.md

+---
+title: Controller
+layout: default
+nav_order: 1

+parent: API Reference
+---

 # Controller

 > NOTE: this is a documentation for 5.2.0 and above. please visit this [document for 5.1 and below](controller.5.1.md).

-Wallaby resources controller is just an ordinary Rails controller that has implemented default resourceful actions for all its subclasses.
+Wallaby resources controller is just an ordinary Rails controller that has implemented default resourcesful actions for all its subclasses.
 Therefore, customization becomes as simple as overriding the existing actions.

 First of all, it's always recommended to create a base controller class `Admin::ApplicationController`, so that devs have better control of global changes/functions: